 The report published in April 2018 highlights three clear tests emerging from the workshops which will support public service providers to gain the social licence to share and use data more widely.
 These are that data sharing should be:

 A further five key features that a data sharing initiative designed to deliver public benefits should be able to demonstrate were identified.
 The report uses these features to present a new framework which sets out questions for public service providers to use to assess whether these tests have been met.

-The next phase of this work will be to test the extent to which the framework represents the perspectives of the wider public and to pilot it as a tool to support local government organisations to develop a sustained conversation with local communities about the acceptability of data sharing for different purposes.
+The next phase of this work tested the extent to which the framework represents the perspectives of the wider public and began a pilot to design a tool to support local government organisations to develop a sustained conversation with local communities about the acceptability of data sharing for different purposes.